-This section provides a narrative description of the management measures suggested for immediate and future implementation to address stakeholder goals.
-See Appendix F for further BMP descriptions and photographs.
-Table 8a, Section 5 provides additional details about each management measure including effectiveness, location, measured milestones, responsible party, and potential partners.
+This section provides a narrative description of the management measures suggested for immediate and future implementation to address the bacteria load reduction needed to meet contact recreation standards and other stakeholder goals.
+See Appendix F for further BMP descriptions.
+Tables 8, 9, and 10 provide additional details about each management measure including effectiveness, location, measurable milestones, responsible party, and potential partners.
 The estimation of bacterial load reductions of applicable management measures is also included in this table.
-The combined implementation of these measures over the next decades will improve the overall health of the watershed and meet the State criteria for bacteria.
-The multi-decade implementation program allows for a gradual improvement in water quality, and some measures will be adapted or removed as necessary.
+The combined implementation of these measures over the next decades will improve the overall health of the watershed and meet the TCEQ Texas Surface Water Quality Standard for contact recreation.
+The multi-decade implementation program allows for a gradual improvement in water quality, and measures will be adapted or removed as necessary.

-Included in this list are measures identified by the COA, independent of the SCWAP, that relate to the Municipal Separate Storm Sewer System (MS4) Permit which the COA implements under the Texas Pollutant Discharge Elimination System (TPDES) requirements.
-These measures will supplement SCWAP activities and will be tracked and reported by the SCWAP Steering Committee to account for current and future impacts as they relate to Shoal Creek watershed health.
-Clean Water Act §319(h) grant funds will not be requested to fulfill TPDES requirements.
+Included in this list are measures identified by COA, independent of the SCWAP, that relate to the Municipal Separate Storm Sewer System (MS4) Permit which COA implements under the Texas Pollutant Discharge Elimination System (TPDES) regulations.
+These measures will supplement SCWAP activities and will be tracked and reported by the SCWAP Steering Committee to account for current and future impacts to Shoal Creek watershed health.
+Clean Water Act Section 319(h) grant funds will not be requested to fulfill TPDES requirements.